jazlynhellman/jazlynhellman/README.md

 # Welcome to my page!
-:sunglasses:  Hi, I’m @jazlynhellman, a 25 year-old Ph.D. student from New York currently living in Montreal, Quebec.
+:sunglasses:  Hi, I’m @jazlynhellman, a Ph.D. student from New York living in Montreal, Quebec.

 ## About

-I’m a first-year Ph.D. student at McGill University conducting research at the intersection of HCI and software engineering under the supervision of Prof. Jin L.C.
+I’m a third-year Ph.D. student at McGill University conducting research at the intersection of HCI and software engineering under the supervision of Prof. Jin L.C.
 Guo and co-supervision of Prof. Jinghui Cheng.

 :scroll: My M.Sc. thesis was on open-source software usability and participatory design through analyzing power structures between key stakeholders.